Karnataka Rajyotsava: Government procession

-The state government asserts the Rajyotsava awards and Karnataka Ratna on this day, which are awarded to people responsible for great contributions in the development of Karnataka.
-The Chief Minister of the State inaugurates the cultural show which is normally held at Kanteerava Stadium, Bangalore.
+The state government asserts the Rajyotsava awards and Karnataka Ratna on this day, which are awarded to people responsible for outstanding contributions in the development of Karnataka.
+The Chief Minister of the State inaugurates the cultural show which is customarily held at Kanteerava Stadium, Bangalore.
 Awards are presented to students who have won medals in various national games.

 The celebrations are marked by multicoloured tableaux carrying the picture of the Goddess Bhuvaneshwari mounted on a decorated vehicle.
-The colourful procession is also accompanied by performances of the folk artists in the fields of drama (Bayalata), traditional dance (Dollu Kunitha, Kamsale, Veeragase, Kolata) and classical carnatic music.
+The colourful procession is also accompanied by performances of the folk artists in the fields of drama (Bayalata), traditional dance (Dollu Kunitha, Kamsale, Veeragase, Kolata), and classical carnatic music.

 Private establishments

-Since 1 November is a public holiday, it is celebrated at commercial establishments in the following days of the week.
+Since 1 November is a public holiday, it is celebrated at commercial establishments on the following days of the week.
 Kannada flags are prominently hoisted and displayed at almost all office and business establishments across the city of Bengaluru.
-Being a hub of several IT companies, Bengaluru's major firms like TCS, IBM, Thomson Reuters, Wipro, Robert Bosch, SAP Labs, Accenture, Alcatel-Lucent and Infosys encourage employees to showcase the local favour by holding cultural events.
-The IT crowd show their support by wearing Kannada-themed T-shirts to workplaces.
+Being a hub of several IT companies, Bengaluru's major firms like TCS, IBM, Thomson Reuters, Wipro, Robert Bosch, SAP Labs, Accenture, Alcatel-Lucent, and Infosys encourage employees to showcase the local favour by holding cultural events.
+The IT crowd shows their support by wearing Kannada-themed T-shirts to workplaces.
 Educational institutions also hold such events at schools along with flag-hoisting and the rendering of naadageethe.

 Non-resident Kannadigas

-Apart from celebrations in Karnataka, it is also observed in other regions of India with significant Kannadiga population like Mumbai, New Delhi, Gurgaon and Chennai.
-Overseas Kannada organisations also take part in the festivities by arranging cultural events in countries like the United States, the United Kingdom, Singapore, UAE, Qatar, Oman, South Korea, Australia, New Zealand, Scotland, Ireland, Netherlands and Germany.
+Apart from celebrations in Karnataka, it is also observed in other regions of India with significant Kannadiga population like Mumbai, New Delhi, Gurgaon, and Chennai.
+Overseas Kannada organisations also take part in the festivities by arranging cultural events in countries like the United States, the United Kingdom, Singapore, UAE, Qatar, Oman, South Korea, Australia, New Zealand, Scotland, Ireland, Netherlands, and Germany.